 Johnson and Johnson.
 This leading pharmaceutical company also offer a prescription assistance program to patients who lack health insurance or have a limited income.
 Learn how to get free prescription drugs from Johnson and Johnson.

 Merck has expanded its Patience Assistance Program to provide more medications to a greater percentage of the population.
+Dozens of drugs may be issued wither for free or at a substantial discount.
 The income level has been increased so more people qualify, and the funding provided by Merck has increased.
 More.

 Pfizer has greatly increased both the types and amounts of free medications that they are providing to those who are unemployed and need help.
+They also support cancer patients as well as households that are enrolled into Medicaid.
 The MAINTAIN (Medicines Assistance for Those who Are In Need) was created to provide free prescription medications to those who have lost their jobs or who had a substantial reduction in their income.
 Continue.

 Another program is known as Pfizer Pfriends.
 This focuses on patients that lack health insurance or maybe their plan does not have strong prescription drug coverage.
-Thousands of pharmacies across the nation participate and consumers can receive potentially up to 40% savings.
+Thousands of pharmacies across the nation participate and consumers can receive potentially up to 40% savings on the medicines they need.
 As with all of these other programs, there is no cost to sign up for this discount, but conditions will need to be met.
 Read Pfizer Pfriends discounts.

-So while the economy has been weak, many pharmaceutical companies are stepping up to the plate to provide additional discounted and free drugs to people.
+So while the economy has been weak, many pharmaceutical companies are stepping up to the plate to provide additional discounted or free drugs to people.
+They are also trying to ensure that anyone that can’t afford the medication they need has some options available to them.
 The unemployed and low income often qualify, whether they have insurance or not.
-Be sure to look into these Patient Assistance Programs to see if they can benefit your or your family.
+Be sure to look into and apply to these Patient Assistance Programs to see if they can benefit your or your family.